sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointOptions/index.md

                                                 implementation (feedback for the
                                                 user) | Takes values from 0 to 2
                                                 [Default: 0]
+                                        4. max_particles: Maximum particles
+                                                permitted.
+This bound is
+                                                used to throw a pre-emptive
+                                                error for very demanding
+                                                problem requirements
+                                                [Default: 200]
                       'voronoi-open' -- Voronoi-based undersampling of particle
                                         control approach to compute open loop
                                         1. failure_risk: Risk of the
                                                 probabilistic overapproximation
-                                                bound failing [Default: 1e-10]
+                                                bound failing [Default: 1e-4]
                                         2. max_overapprox_err: Maximum
                                                 overapproximation error
                                                 (probabilistically) tolerable up
                                                 to the failure_risk
-                                                [Default: 1e-4]
-                                        3. undersampling_fraction: Fraction of
-                                                the associated particles that
-                                                will be actually optimized for
-                                                (Number of kmeans cluster
-                                                points/ Voronoi centers)
-                                                [Default: 1e-3]
-                                        4. min_samples: Minimum number of
-                                                particles to be used for
-                                                approximation | Used when
-                                                undersampling_fraction is very
-                                                strict [Default: 30]
-                                        5. bigM: A large positive constant value used in the mixed integer formulation [Default: 100]
-                                        6. verbose: Verbosity of the
-                                                implementation (feedback for the
-                                                user) | Takes values from 0 to 2
-                                                [Default: 0]
-                     'voronoi-affine'-- Voronoi-based undersampling of particle
-                                        control approach to compute open loop
-                                        1. [MUST HAVE] max_input_viol_prob:
-                                                Probabilistic relaxation of the
-                                                hard input constraints
                                                 [Default: 1e-2]
-                                        2. failure_risk: Risk of the
-                                                probabilistic overapproximation
-                                                bound failing [Default: 1e-10]
-                                        3. max_overapprox_err: Maximum
-                                                overapproximation error
-                                                (probabilistically) tolerable up
-                                                to the failure_risk
-                                                [Default: 1e-4]
-                                        4. undersampling_fraction: Fraction of
-                                                the associated particles that
-                                                will be actually optimized for
-                                                (Number of kmeans cluster
+                                        3. n_kmeans: Number of kmeans cluster
-                                                points/ Voronoi centers)
+                                                points/ Voronoi centers
-                                                [Default: 1e-3]
-                                        5. min_samples: Minimum number of
-                                                particles to be used for
-                                                approximation | Used when
-                                                undersampling_fraction is very
-                                                strict [Default: 30]
+                                                [Default: 30]
-                                        5. bigM: A large positive constant value used in the mixed integer formulation [Default: 100]
+                                        4. bigM: A large positive constant value used in the mixed integer formulation [Default: 100]
-                                        7. verbose: Verbosity of the
+                                        5. verbose: Verbosity of the
                                                 implementation (feedback for the
                                                 user) | Takes values from 0 to 2
                                                 [Default: 0]
+                                        6. max_particles: Maximum particles
+                                                permitted.
+This bound is
+                                                used to throw a pre-emptive
+                                                error for very demanding
+                                                problem requirements
+                                                [Default: 1e5]
                       'chance-affine'-- Convex chance-constrained approach for
                                         an affine controller synthesis
                                         1. [MUST HAVE] max_input_viol_prob: